My oath - new generation of Hong Kong lawmakers defies Beijing

 PRONUNCIATION

+Later, scuffles erupted when the three activist politicians were locked out of a session that voted in a new legislative president.

+Leung shouted that staff were shutting him out illegally.
+Inside, guards shielded a senior pro-establishment legislator from angry democrats, some of whom tore up ballot papers.

-Another source of controversy at the ceremony was that Yau and Leung pronounced "China" as "Chee-na," which some legislators said sounded like a derogatory term the Japanese used while they occupied China during World War Two.
+Earlier, another source of controversy at the ceremony was that Yau and Leung pronounced "China" as "Chee-na," which some legislators said sounded like a derogatory term the Japanese used while they occupied China during World War Two.

 The two said the supposed pronunciation was merely a quirk of their accents but a pro-establishment lawmaker, Priscilla Leung, said it was "very offensive" and "unacceptable".